Skip to content

 Note: Get the App Service IP address from SettingsCustom domainsIP address in Azure Portal.

-DNS Propagation
+DNS propagation

 DNS changes can take anywhere from a few minutes to 48 hours to propagate globally.
 You can verify propagation using: - dnschecker.org - nslookup apps.yourdomain.com - dig apps.yourdomain.com

-Step 2: Add Custom Domain + SSL Certificate to Azure
+Step 2: Add custom domain + SSL certificate to Azure

 The portal ships an ARM template that adds the custom domain hostname binding and provisions a free Azure-managed SSL certificate in a single deployment.
-From the portal: Admin → Settings → Custom Domain Setup → Configure Custom Domain in Azure.
+Launch it directly:

 DNS records (Step 1) must already be propagated, otherwise Azure's domain validation will fail at deployment time.

-Option B: Manual Configuration
+Option B: Manual configuration

 Microsoft's official tutorial is the canonical reference: Tutorial: Map custom domain to App Service (Microsoft Learn).